SupercraftD/world-game/README.md

 # World Game
 Just a small open world game I am making in p5.js.
 I have many side projects, but I'm just putting this one onto github because I think it's pretty good and I will be working on it for a little bit more, so github can track my work.
+This game is web-based, so the current version on the github repo main branch will be up on github pages at https://supercraftd.github.io/world-game/

 ## Current Features: